Touching Everest: A Different Way of Experiencing the Summit

-My name is Dr. Karolina Pakėnaitė, also known as Caroline, and I am on a mission to become the first DeafBlind person to summit Mount Everest.
+Dr Karolina Pakėnaitė, also known as Caroline, is working towards becoming the first DeafBlind person to summit Mount Everest.

 What’s next?

-Over the past few years, I have completed the key challenges required for an Everest summit attempt.
+Over the past few years, Karolina has completed the key challenges required for an Everest summit attempt.
 This has included endurance events such as ultramarathons, alongside multiple expeditions designed to progressively build high-altitude experience.

-The Everest summit in 2026 is now the final objective.
+The Everest summit in 2027 is now the next objective.

 Get Involved